-Public green spaces are places where children play and learn.
+The rangers are responsible for parks and sites that are popular with children, these are space where children play and learn.
 They are places for fun and growing and developing relationships.
 They are for family activities.
-A reduced standard of maintenance has an impact on this.
+No maintenance or access to these sites has an impact on this.